chapitreneuf/lodel-textfunc/README.md

+# lodel-textfunc

-A collection of text filter and helper function for Lodel.
+> A collection of text filter and helper function for Lodel.

 Install lodel-textfunc/ folder in the same folder of the main lodel installation: